-Manufacturers of our medicines must comply with good manufacturing practice ("GMP") requirements enforced by the FDA, NMPA, EMA and other comparable foreign health authorities through facilities inspection programs.
+Manufacturers of our medicines must comply with good manufacturing practice (GMP) requirements enforced by the FDA, NMPA, EMA and other comparable foreign health authorities through facilities inspection programs.
 These requirements include quality control, quality assurance, and the maintenance of records and documentation.
 Manufacturers of our approved medicines may be unable to comply with these GMP requirements and with other FDA, NMPA, EMA, state, and foreign regulatory requirements.
 A failure to comply with these requirements may result in fines and civil penalties, suspension of production, suspension or delay in product approval, product seizure or recall, or withdrawal of product approval.
 If the safety of any quantities supplied is compromised due to a manufacturer's failure to adhere to applicable laws or for other reasons, we may not be able to obtain regulatory approval for or successfully commercialize our medicines, which would seriously harm our business.
-For example, on March 25, 2020, the NMPA suspended the importation, sales and use of ABRAXANE® in China supplied to us by BMS.
+For example, on March 25, 2020, the NMPA suspended the importation, sales and use of ABRAXANE® in China supplied to us by BMS, and the drug was subsequently recalled by BMS and is not currently available for sale in China.
 This suspension was based on inspection findings at BMS's contract manufacturing facility in the United States.
-Following additional meetings with the health authorities, BMS initiated a voluntary recall of ABRAXANE® in China.
-As a result, there has been a disruption in ABRAXANE® supply in China and we had been working with BMS to restore supply as soon as possible, including through BMS's remediation efforts at its current manufacturing site and/or application to qualify an alternative manufacturing site for China supply.
-On March 25, 2020, the China National Healthcare Security Administration ("NHSA") removed ABRAXANE® from the volume-based procurement list due to the NMPA's decision to suspend the importation, sales and use of ABRAXANE[®].
-On August 16, 2021, BMS informed us that it planned to file a supplementary application in the fourth quarter of 2021 to register a new facility as the manufacturing site for ABRAXANE® for the China market, with an initial projection that the application could be approved by the NMPA in the fourth quarter of 2022.
-On October 6, 2021, BMS delivered a notice to us purporting to terminate the license agreement with respect to ABRAXANE® and providing 180-days' notice that it was withdrawing ABRAXANE® from the range of products for sale or distribution in China pursuant to Section 2.6 of the license agreement.
-We believe that the reasons stated in the notice do not provide a valid basis for terminating the license agreement with respect to ABRAXANE[®], and that the notice is a tactical maneuver on the part of BMS to reduce its damages in the on-going arbitration proceedings described in Item 1, Legal Proceedings, above.
-We intend to contest the purported termination vigorously.
-We do not know when the NMPA suspension of ABRAXANE® will be lifted, or if we will be able to re-commence sales of ABRAXANE®.
-As such, we do not expect revenue from ABRAXANE® until the NMPA lifts its suspension on the importation, sale and use of ABRAXANE®, qualified drug is manufactured and available for sale in China and the dispute regarding the termination notice is resolved.
+Additionally, in October 2021, BMS provided 180-days' notice to us, which we dispute, purporting to terminate our license to market ABRAXANE® in China.
+We have not had any sales of ABRAXANE® since the suspension and do not expect future revenue from ABRAXANE®.
+We have initiated an arbitration proceeding against BMS asserting that it has breached and continues to breach the terms and conditions of the license and supply agreement.
+For additional information, please see the section of this report titled "Part II - Item 1 - Legal Proceedings".